1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“According to experimental data, in the absence
-of drought in late summer, vernalization lowered the yield.
-Some varieties of wheat failed to respond to the treatment
-altogether”
-(Medvedev and Lerner, p.
-16)

 “In fact, comrades, while vernalization created by Soviet reality
 could in a relatively short period of some four to five years be¬